SERP (Search Engine Result Page) is a page with a list of results that a search engine displays after a user submits a search query.

 Organic Click-Through Rate (CTR) is the number of clicks on a search result from the overall number of impressions it receives in the SERP.

 Ranking position in SERP has the biggest impact on the CTR of the search result – people usually click only on a few top results in SERP which leaves other pages without almost any organic traffic.

-According to a study by Sistrix, the combined CTR of the top 3 pages in SERP is on average higher than the click-through rate of the other 7 ranking pages together:
+According to study by Sistrix, the combined CTR of the top 3 pages in SERP is on average higher than the click-through rate of the other 7 ranking pages together:

 Prominent spots in the SERP play an important role but there are also other factors that have an impact on the CTR:

 Keep in mind though, that even with well-optimized snippets and high rankings, there are still many SERPs that won’t bring you any traffic to the website – so-called zero-click searches.

 Zero-click searches are queries that provide an instant answer to the user without the need to click on any of the search results in SERP.

 They usually have a form of a specific question that can be directly answered in the SERP – leading to a dramatic decrease in traffic for website owners.

 For example, if you type into the Google Search query “How tall is Mount Everest“, Google will provide an instant answer:

 Google SERP consists of two main types of search results: